This Is the Army: Production

+Some location shooting for the film took place at Camp Cooke in central California.
+The Warner Ranch in Calabasas, California was used for the World War I battle scenes.

 The title of the movie is the same as the title of the stage version of the show.
 The movie features star appearances by Irving Berlin, Kate Smith, Frances Langford and Joe Louis as themselves.
 Smith's full-length rendition of Berlin's "God Bless America" is arguably the most famous cinematic rendition of the piece.
 Louis appears in a revue piece called "What the Well-Dressed Man in Harlem Will Wear", with James Cross (lead singer and dancer), William Wycoff (dancer in drag), Marion Brown (heavyset dancer), and a chorus of perhaps a dozen, the only spoken/sung scene that includes African-Americans.
-Louis also appears in two other scenes, one in a boxing match, and the second being the stage door canteen number (he did not speak in either scene).
+Louis appears in two other scenes, one in a boxing match, and the second being the stage door canteen number.
+He did not speak in either scene.

+George Murphy was not the first actor considered for the role of Jerry.
+Fred Astaire, Joseph Cotten and Walter Huston were all considered first.
+George Brent was also offered the role of Major (then Colonel) Davidson, which was played in the film by Stanley Ridges, but Brent refused to work without being paid.
+Ginger Rogers was considered for the role of Eileen, played in the film by Joan Leslie.
+Frances Langford sings the song "What Does He Look Like?", but it was originally offered to Dinah Shore, who turned it down because she felt the lyrics made it more appropriate for a man to sing it.

 One of the film's highlights is Irving Berlin himself singing his song "Oh!
 How I Hate to Get Up in the Morning", a scene borrowed from Yip!
 Yip!
 Yaphank!.

 The celebrity impersonation "hamburger" sequence includes accurate spoofs of Broadway stars Jane Cowl, Lynn Fontanne, Alfred Lunt and Ethel Barrymore, and film stars Charles Boyer and Herbert Marshall.

-The revue pieces also include acrobat routines, several comedy pieces, including one with Hale in drag, a magic skit, a minstrel show sketch (often removed from consumer videos and television broadcasts), and tributes to the Navy and the Air Corps.
+The Cowl, Fontanne and Barrymore impersonations are all performed as drag (entertainment).
+The revue pieces also include acrobat routines, several comedy pieces, and additional songs in drag (entertainment) ("Ladies of the Chorus" and "Hostesses of the Stage Door Canteen"), a magic skit, a minstrel show sketch (often removed from consumer videos and television broadcasts), and tributes to the Navy and the Air Corps.

-Although the core of the movie consists of the musical numbers, the movie also contains a veneer of a plot involving the wartime love interests of both the father and the son.
+Although the core of the movie consists of the musical numbers, the movie contains a veneer of a plot involving the wartime love interests of both the father and the son.

+Producers Jack Warner and Hal Wallis, director Michael Curtiz and screenwriter Casey Robinson all donated their salaries to the Army Emergency Relief Fund.

+Many of the soldiers who had participated in the show held reunions every five years after the end of World War II.
+Their tenth and final reunion (1992) was held in New York's Theater District.
+Five hundred men were used in the final number "This Will Be the Last Time".